ManticoreGamesInc/platform-documentation/src/references/ui.md

 ## Overview

-UI in Core includes all the 2D elements that can be used to build menus, notifications, dialogue boxes, and heads up displays (HUD's).
+UI in Core includes all the 2D elements that can be used to build menus, notifications, dialog boxes, and heads up displays (HUD's).
 Creating UI Elements is mostly a drag-and-drop process, where any UI element can be added to the scene with ease.

 ## UI Elements